dialect-app/dialect/README.md

 ### AUR

-Arch-based distro users can install it from [AUR](https://aur.archlinux.org/packages/dialect/).
+Arch-based distro users can install the latest git revision from the [AUR](https://aur.archlinux.org/packages/dialect-git/).

 ## Building